afreakk/xFluxGUI/README.md

 to run:
 ---
-1. have xflux in path
+1. have python2.7 and xflux in path
 2. run xfluxgui

         ./main.py